carbon-language/carbon-lang/docs/design/generics/goals.md

 variables.

-There are a few obstacles to supporting dynamic dispatch efficiently, which may limit the extent this is supported.
-We expect the following to benefit substantially from guaranteed monomorphization:
+There are a few obstacles to supporting dynamic dispatch efficiently, which may limit the extent it is used automatically by implementations.
+For example, the following features would benefit substantially from guaranteed monomorphization:

--   field packing in struct layout (for example, packing a Bool into the lower bits of a pointer, or packing bit-fields with generic widths),
+-   Field packing in struct layout.
+For example, packing a Bool into the lower bits of a pointer, or packing bit-fields with generic widths.
--   local variables in stack storage (without monomorphization, we would need to perform dynamic memory allocation -- whether on the stack or the heap -- for local variables whose sizes depend on generic parameters),
+-   Allocating local variables in stack storage.
+Without monomorphization, we would need to perform dynamic memory allocation -- whether on the stack or the heap -- for local variables whose sizes depend on generic parameters.
--   function call interfaces (we cannot pass values of generic types in registers).
+-   Passing parameters to functions.
+We cannot pass values of generic types in registers.

 While it is possible to address these with dynamic dispatch, handling some of them might have far-reaching and surprising performance implications.
 We don't want to compromise our goal for predictable performance.

-We will allow the user may opt in to using the dynamic strategy in specific cases.
+We will allow the user to explicitly opt-in to using the dynamic strategy in specific cases.
 This could be just to control binary size in cases the user knows are not performance sensitive, or it could be to get the additional capability of operating on values with dynamic types.
 We may need to restrict this in various